marniks7/env/README.md

    marniks7/env
 ```

-4. To run with init script add to the end
+4. To run with init script add to the end of run command
    ` bash -c './init.sh && bash'`

 ## Absent Features